Till Death Us Do Part: DVD releases

 In the UK, Network previously released the first two colour series (4 and 5) on DVD, but these releases are now discontinued, as the licence has since expired, and rights have reverted to BBC Worldwide, who release their titles through 2 Entertain.
 On 5 December 2016, Network, under licence with BBC Worldwide and 2 Entertain, released the whole colour series (4 to 7), along with every surviving episode from the black-&-white series (1 to 3) and off-air remastered audio recordings of all lost episodes, on DVD as an eight-disc box-set included with a detailed booklet which includes black-and-white and colour photographs, a "story of" and a full list of episode synopses.
-The episode Sex Before Marriage, recovered in 2017, was included as an extra on Network's 2019 release of the first film on both DVD and Blu-Ray.
+The episode Sex Before Marriage, recovered in 2017, was included as an extra on Network's 2019 release of the film on both DVD and Blu-Ray.

 The fourth series was available in the United States and Canada, having been released before the Network edition and featuring some title sequence variations.
 The 1969 movie is available in both the UK and the US, but the 1972 movie is only available on DVD via bootlegs.

 All six series and the Christmas specials of In Sickness and in Health have been released on DVD by 2 Entertain.